thomcc/thrid/README.md

 2. Getting the [`std::thread::ThreadId`](https://doc.rust-lang.org/nightly/std/thread/struct.ThreadId.html) for the current thread using something like [`std::thread::current().id()`](https://doc.rust-lang.org/nightly/std/thread/struct.Thread.html#method.id), even if the ID is cached.

-    As mentioned, `ThreadId` is guaranteed never to be reused, wheras the value from `thrid::ThrId::get()` may be reused after a thread terminates.
+    As mentioned, `std::thread::ThreadId` is guaranteed never to be reused, wheras the value from `thrid::ThrId::get()` may be reused after a thread terminates.
 On the other hand, `std::thread::current()` can panic during thread tear-down, whereas `thrid::ThrId::get()` will not.

 ## License